shawnsoltesz/FirstBankOfSuncoast/README.md

 (Potential Layout) -

-Deposit:
+Checking:

+- Deposit
+- Withdraw
-- Checking
+- Balance

+Savings:

-- Savings
+- Deposit

-Withdraw:

-- Checking
+- Withdraw
-- Savings
+- Balance

 Prevent a withdraw for an amount that is greater than the account balance.
 Neither checking or savings balances should never display a negative balance.